Today’s problem appeared as Problem 10 on the Stanford Spring 2022 Analysis Qual:

 is invertible.

-e) These properties all follow from being Fredholm.
+being Fredholm.
 Recall that a Fredholm operator is precisely one that is invertible modulo compact operators.
 Moreover, recall by Rellich-Kondrachov, the inclusion

 is compact.
 Thus,